 Child custody lawyers are available to assist parents in custody cases over a child or children.

-A child custody lawyer will often be practiced in divorce law as well as the two go hand in hand and generally the court has jurisdiction of divorce proceedings and determines which parent gets to have custody of a child or children from a marriage.
+A child custody lawyer will often be practiced in divorce law as well.
+Because the two go hand in hand and generally the court has jurisdiction of divorce proceedings.
+And determines which parent gets to have custody of a child or children from a marriage.

 Custody battles and negotiations can be incredibly stressful, difficult and hard to negotiate.

-You need a good lawyer on your side to make sure that your child’s and your interests are being looked after.
-It is important to feel safe and reassured by a professional when you are handling something like this.
+You need a good lawyer on your side to look after your child’s and your interests.
+It is important to feel safe and get reassurance by a professional when you are handling something like this.